smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

 Strings are chains of one or several letters, used to represent words, sentences or complete texts.
-A string consisting of zero letters is called an &raquo;empty&laquo; string.
-(While I have a strong hunch that strings are internally represented with UTF-8 Unicode characters, it's probably safer to only assign ASCII letters to them.)
+A string consisting of zero letters is called an ~empty~ string.
+(While I have a strong hunch that strings are internally represented with UTF-8 unicode characters, it's probably safer to only assign ASCII letters to them.)

     my_name= "Elmar Vogt"